e-hamilton/envelopes-api/README.md

 * **Add scopes** - Right now, users can view all resources belonging to other users.
 But in the real world, wouldn't we want to be able to make some (if not all) of our expenses private?
 This could be accomplished by adding scopes.

 * **Provide automated testing** - I have my own Postman tests that I've used to validate this API, but they're not very elegant.
-I'd love to set aside some time to make an imporved automated test suite.
+I'd love to set aside some time to make an improved automated test suite.

 <!----------------------------------------------------------------------------->